KeKe-Li/log/README.md

 #### How to Use

-Use Log just as use println, it's very simple and easy to use.
+it's very simple and easy to use.

 ```go
 func main(){